-Colleges cannot give an education-they only provide opportunities for persons to educate themselves.
-The purpose of Oxford College is to be a community of learning where persons progress toward intellectual and personal maturity.
+Colleges cannot give an education - they only provide opportunities for persons to educate themselves.
+The purpose of Oxford College is to be a community of learning where people progress toward intellectual and personal maturity.

-- It is expected that intellectual maturation will include: - The experience of hard, persistent effort; - Concern for mastery of subject matter; - An ordered knowledge and understanding of the history of civilization; - A capacity for appreciation and evaluation by accepted standards of judgment-literary, aesthetic, ethical, religious and scientific; - The establishment of enduring intellectual interests. - It is expected that the personal growth of the student will include: - Continuing growth in responsible self-expression and self-direction; - Respect for and practice of rational and judicial due process; - The progressive development of social responsibility.
+Intellectual maturation should include the following:

+The experience of hard, persistent, intellectual effort.

+Concern for mastery of subject matter.

+An ordered knowledge and understanding of the history of civilization.

+A capacity for appreciation and evaluation by accepted standards of judgment - literary, aesthetic, ethical, religious and scientific.

+The establishment of enduring intellectual interests.

+Personal growth of the student should include the following:

+Continuing growth in responsible self-expression and self-direction.

+Respect for and practice of rational and judicial due process.

+The progressive development of social responsibility.

-The total program of Oxford College-the studies, activities and social relationships-is intended to achieve the purpose of being a community of learning, in an atmosphere of honesty, freedom and mutual trust.
+The total program of Oxford College - studies, activities and social relationships - creates a community of learning with an atmosphere of honesty, freedom and mutual trust.